komax/ShinySpeciesSites/README.md

-# long-format-shiny
+# SpecSiTransformer-shiny
-Shiny app to transform a short format dataframe into a long format
+Shiny app to transform a dataframe for species and sites in long format in a species x site matrix.